Rectal Cancer Disappears After Experimental Use of Immunotherapy

 Lynch syndrome is associated with poorer outcomes from chemotherapy and surgery, so treatment with immunotherapy may be an important new tool.

-Similarly, there has been a disturbing rise in the number of people under 50 who are diagnosed with colorectal cancer — particularly rectal cancer.
+Similarly, there has been a disturbing rise in the number of people younger than 50 who are diagnosed with colorectal cancer — particularly rectal cancer.
 Dr. Cercek says: “We are seeing more and more young people with rectal cancer, including people in their 20s in our trial.
 Immunotherapy might be an important new option for them.”

 Potential Help for Other Cancers

-As MSK’s rectal cancer trial continues, Dr. Diaz says he hopes “it’s the tip of the iceberg.”
-He explains that “we are investigating if this same method may help other cancers where the treatments are often life-altering and tumors can be MMRd.
+As MSK’s rectal cancer trial continues, Dr. Diaz hopes “it’s the tip of the iceberg.”
+He explains: “We are investigating if this same method may help other cancers where the treatments are often life-altering and tumors can be MMRd.
 We are currently enrolling patients with gastric (stomach), prostate, and pancreatic cancers.”

 “My whole experience has been like a dream,” she says.
 “MSK research and cancer care is simply years and years ahead of where other hospitals — even really good ones — are or should be.”